 I was standing in front of the window of our small apartment.
 I could barely see it at my height.
 Perhaps it is one of my first memories.
 The sky was a purple and pink hue.
 It looked so pretty but Mom said there was a storm.
 You shouldn’t stand near a window in a storm.
 Continue reading “Storms”

-Can herbicides be good?
+One of the 10 most invasive species in the entire world is The Gray Squirrel.
+They’ve been known to eat everything from nuts to garbage cans, and are real pests in my New York neighborhood.
+Bothersome plants and animals are why people turn to pesticides and herbicides to protect their houses.
+But can herbicides be good?
 When I think herbicide I think about white powder that burns your fingers when you touch it.
-Not good.
+That is not good.
 Herbicides aren’t selective on what they destroy.
 On the other hand, the plants you want to keep could always be re-planted after the invasive species are eradicated.
 So why bring up herbicides?
 Continue reading “How to Deal with Pests”